fflughiraeth/srpusher/README.md

 - room: One of the `room` object from original API
 - roomid: generated room ID, not from original API
 - user: One of the `user` from original API

+### Other limitation
+- The name of method usually fixed.
+What this means is that there is only one method per event that will be hooked and evaluated in a class.
+- Handle exceptions properly.
+The parent does not handle any exception in plugins.
+If you raise an exception from your plugin, the parent would stop.
+There is no guarantee that the data coming from API has the corrrect structure; there may be no `key` in dict for example.

 ## uninstall